alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 ## Stuck in Harpy Room
 - For some reason, with the open_springleaf_path setting on, the windzones in the fight with the Harpy, and only in this room, are **not** removed (I'm looking into this).
 If you find yourself in this situation and can't leave the room, go back to the Title Screen and reload your save file.
 The red barrier that appears to the right of the room will be gone.
   - If you have **wall jump** or **double jump** you can just use those to leave the room. **If you don't**, the only other way I can think of is using [Bell Hover](https://www.youtube.com/watch?v=wEe-bJFBG_Q) for that particular place.
 This is a handy guide showcasing Bell Hover, and you can use the healing bell it up to 3 times to gain enough height to leave the room.
-## Losing a Skill I Already Had
-- This can happen when you enter a room where you get this skill, you can return to the title screen and open your save file again, ideally having saved in a room different to where you get the skill.
-This is an oversight due to how the game handles skills and how I handle receiving them, so until I come up with a proper solution I'm afraid this is the workaround
-  - This isn't much of an issue in most skills/rooms, but the room where you get Lunar Attunement can be a bit bothersome since you may go through that room a couple times.
-Fortunately you don't need Lunar Attunement in the Ashen Hinterlands, at least for the current location checks.
-  - I'm considering an alternative to the checks for these locations when you already have the skill so that we don't have to deal with losing it
 ## Sending a Check When Reloading the Game
 - If you open your file when you have a skill but haven't checked it's location yet, the game will send that location as if it was just checked.
 Also an oversight from my part, but on the bright side, only 5 locations are affected by it so at least you're not sending too much stuff... (hopefully)